UMD-CS-STICs/389Rfall18/week/4/README.md

-Pentesting 1
+Pentesting I
 ======

 ## Assignment details

 This assignment has two parts.
 It is due by 9/27 at 11:59 PM.
-To submit your homework, please post your responses as either a public note **or** as a link to your publicly available writeup on Piazza.
+To submit your homework, please follow the guidelines on the front page to edit the README in the /writeup folder and push your completed work to GitHub.

 **There will be a late penalty of 5% off per day late!**